Deadline: February 1

 Candidates must first apply to and be accepted in one of the departments or centers listed above.
 Applications for graduate studies for all above departments and centers at the University of Michigan are submitted through the Horace H. Rackham School of Graduate Studies.
 They must be submitted online at the website of Rackham Graduate School.

-Nominations for ASP graduate fellowships are made by the relevant departments and centers, once a student is admitted into a program.
-ASP is not involved in the admission process.
-ASP incoming graduate student fellowships, when approved, are integrated in the financial package offered by departments and centers to incoming graduate students.
+Nominations for CAS graduate fellowships are made by the relevant departments and centers, once a student is admitted into a program.
+CAS is not involved in the admission process.
+CAS incoming graduate student fellowships, when approved, are integrated in the financial package offered by departments and centers to incoming graduate students.

-Departments or centers should forward their nominations to the Armenian Studies Program by February 1.
+Departments or centers should forward their nominations to the Center for Armenian Studies by February 1.

 Nominating departments/centers should provide: